apideck-libraries/portman/examples/cli-options/readme.md

 In our example we want to define all the CLI options upfront and store it in GIT, so that it can be executed in a CI/CD pipeline

-- local: refers to the local OpenApi file location to port to postman collection
+- **local**: refers to the local OpenApi file location to port to postman collection (examples/cli-options/crm.openapi.yml)
-- baseUrl : Overrides spec baseUrl with the defined value to use in test suite
+- **baseUrl**: overrides spec baseUrl with the defined value to use in test suite
+- **output**: refers to the location where the generated Postman collection file be stored (examples/cli-options/crm.postman.json)
-- portmanConfigFile: refers to the portman configuration file with Portman settings, like Postman values to be replaced, overwriten, ...
+- portmanConfigFile: refers to the portman configuration file with Portman settings, like Postman values to be replaced, overwriten, ... (examples/cli-options/portman-config.crm.json)
-- postmanConfigFile: refers to the openapi-to-postman configuration file location with settings on how to transform and organise the Postman collection
+- **postmanConfigFile**: refers to the openapi-to-postman configuration file location with settings on how to transform and organise the Postman collection (examples/cli-options/postman-config.crm.json)
-- includeTests: a toggle to generate Postman tests based on the OpenApi specification
+- **includeTests**: a toggle to generate Postman tests based on the OpenApi specification
-- testSuiteConfigFile: refers to the openapi-to-postman testsuite configuration file location, which defines the test suite generation
+- testSuiteConfigFile: refers to the openapi-to-postman testsuite configuration file location, which defines the test suite generation (examples/cli-options/postman-testsuite.crm.json)
-- postmanUid : refers to the collection ID to upload the generated collection to your postman app
+- **postmanUid**: refers to the collection ID to upload the generated collection to your postman app
-- runNewman: a toggle to run newman on newly created collection
+- **runNewman**: a toggle to run newman on newly created collection